OUR TEAM

 Our Director: Fee Cuimeanach

-Fee is a writer and interdisciplinary artist based in rural North Ayrshire, exploring queer identity, fragmented memory, and mythic narratives through text, image, and object-making.
-Her latest works are centred around her experience of auditory processing differences.
-Her writing has been widely published, most recently in Azarão Lit Journal
+Fee is a writer and interdisciplinary artist based in rural North Ayrshire, exploring fragmented memory, mythic narratives, and gender as a liminal space through text, image, and object-making.
+Her writing has most recently been published in the David Lynch issue of Azarão Lit Journal.

 The Team